A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Simulations

-This section presents the results from two simulation scenarios comparing FASI to the Full Covariate Classifier (FCC).
-The Restricted Covariate Classifier (RCC) is not included since, in our simulations, it has systematically larger deviations from the target group-wise FSR levels compared to FCC.
+This section presents two simulations under the binary classification setup.
+The objective is to compare the performance of FASI against the Full Covariate Classifier (FCC).
+We did not include the Restricted Covariate Classifier (RCC) in these simulations, as RCC has consistently demonstrated larger deviations from the target group-wise FSR levels.
 We demonstrate that both the oracle and data-driven versions of FASI can control the group-wise FSRs, while RCC fails to do so.
-The oracle versions of FASI and FCC use the exact posterior probabilities for $S_i^c$, defined in Equation \ref{prob-score1}, while the data-driven versions estimate $S_i^c$ via a GAM classifier \citep{hastie2009elements, James2013}.
-In our experience, similar patterns are observed when other classifiers are used to construct the base scores.
+The oracle versions of FASI and FCC use the exact {class probabilities}, defined in Equation \ref{prob-score1}, while the data-driven procedures employ the softmax scores via the GAM method \citep{hastie2009elements, James2013, chen_xgboost}.